jenstornell/php-suit/readme.md

 // Return an array with files and/or folders
 // $type is `'files'`, `'folders'` or `null` (which is both)
-// $regex is an optional regular expression like `'/\.txt$/'`
+// $regex is an optional regular expression like `'/\.txt$/'` files(string $path, string $type, string $regex);

-// Use rfiles for getting files and/or folders recursively files(string $path, string $type, string $regex);
+// Same as above but for getting files and/or folders recursively rfiles(string $path, string $type, string $regex);
-rfiles(string $path, string $type, string $regex);

 // Like realpath but does always return a path